Califfo8/SmartBreeze-IoT-Project/README.md

 └── run.sh
 ```
 - **Documents**
+  - `Images`: contains the documentation's images.
-  - `SmartBreeze_Documentation.pdf`: documentation of the project
+  - `SmartBreeze_Documentation.pdf`: documentation of the project.
 - **Implementation**
   - **climate-manager**: Source code, configuration files and makefile of the climate manager node.
     - **resources**